How to Add Your Business to Google in 2026: Step-by-Step Guide

 Common questions

-How long does verification take?
-Phone and email are typically instant, video takes one to two days, and a postcard can take up to fourteen.
+How long does Google verification take?
+Phone and email verification are usually instant, video verification takes one to two days, and a mailed postcard can take up to two weeks.